 [Steven comes up the lower moraine.]

 [Vern carrying his skis - photo by Steven Song.]

 [Traversing a steep slope near the top of the moraine.
 Everything was locked up tight.]

-[I love this view from the top of the moraine - except for the fact that it shows height loss to the glacier!]
+[I love this view from the top of the moraine - except for the fact that it shows a lot of height loss to the Peyto Glacier!]